Run surveys. Get insights. Unlock growth.

 3. Engage with passives

 Passives are neutral or indifferent to your brand.
 They may seem harmless.
-But, their lack of connection with your brand makes it easy for them to walk away.
+But, their lack of brand loyalty makes it easy for them to walk away.

 Every interaction with customers from this group is a chance to connect with them or surprise them.

-You customers' indifference may be a sign they underuse your product for not knowing how to get the real value of it.
-So, use the opportunity of talking to them to educate or help them.
+Your customers' indifference may be a sign that they haven't adopted the product well and do not know how to get real value from it.
+So, use the opportunity to talk to them to educate or help them.

 Passives may also be disengaged because they don't believe taking part in a survey makes sense.
 To win them over, you may need to go the extra mile.